 Your Favorite Browser Strategy Games

 These five games will keep you busy for hours collecting cards, building decks, trying new strategies, and competing against other players.
-But there are always more strategy games out there.
+But there are always more strategy games out there, including a number of excellent war strategy games.
 Even when they’re just in your browser, they can be ridiculously addicting.

 What are the best browser-based strategy games?
 Which do you think are deceptively deep?
 Share your favorites in the comments below!